BrowserSync/gulp-browser-sync/README.md

 Sometimes you might just want to reload the page completely (for example, after processing a bunch of JS files) - you can do that by passing `once` as an option.
 This will stop `reload` being call multiple times.

-Depending on what version of Browser Sync you're using, you will need to alter this configuration slightly.
-To check what version you're running, use: `npm view browser-sync version`

-When running Browser Sync versions prior to 0.7.0, use the following:
 ```js

 // start server